Get your free chart today!

 What are augmented chords?

 An augmented chord is made up of two major thirds (an augmented fifth).
 An augmented chord symbol is notated by "aug".
-For example, the augmented chord (triad) built on C, written as Caug, is made up of the notes C, E and G♯ (G-sharp).
+For example, the augmented chord (triad) built on C, written as Caug , is made up of the notes C, E and G♯ (G-sharp).

-Here is an example of a sheet music title containing augmented chords: Life on Mars - David Bowie
+Here is an example of a sheet music title containing augmented chords: David Bowie - Life on Mars

 What are diminished chords?

 A diminished chord (also known as the minor flatted fifth) is a triad consisting of two minor thirds above the root.
 It is a minor triad with a lowered (also known as flattened) fifth.
-For example, the diminished triad built on C, written as Cdim, contains the notes C, E♭(E-flat) and G♭(G-flat).
+For example, the diminished triad built on C, written as Cdim , contains the notes C, E♭(E-flat) and G♭(G-flat).

-Here is an example of a sheet music title containing diminished chords: Michelle - The Beatles
+Here is an example of a sheet music title containing diminished chords: The Beatles - Michelle

 What are seventh chords?